 About the estate:

-For 25 years, Laurent von der Heyden has been proving that he produces one of the most elegant Margaux wines there is.
-Located on the finest gravel soils of Arsac, Monbrison draws all its refinement from this terroir, the perfect archetype of a delicate and smooth Margaux.
-Over the last few vintages, we have been delighted to see the wines become increasingly pure, precise, and energetic.
-The 2015 was impressive, and the 2016 and 2018 are just as impressive.
+For the past 25 years, Laurent von der Heyden has demonstrated that he produces one of the most elegant Margaux wines in existence.
+Situated on Arsac’s finest gravel soils, Monbrison draws all its refinement from this terroir, serving as the perfect archetype of a delicate and velvety Margaux.
+Over the past few vintages, it has been a pleasure to note that the wines have become increasingly pure, precise, and vibrant.
+The 2015 was impressive, and the 2016 and 2018 vintages are just as impressive.

 Guide Hachette des vins